 - sell designer goods you no longer want at a consignment shop

 - drop them off at designated recycling programs, like H&M’s Loop or Knickey underwear’s “Recycle Your Rejects”.

 Easy, right?
 But sadly, according to the EPA, only 14.7% of all textiles were recycled in 2018.
 Let’s try to change that!

 Back in the day, decent sewing skills were common.
 People would often not only make their own clothes, but also mend and repair them whenever needed.
 That’s because we used to consider garments as investments, so thought, time and care were put into their maintenance.

-This is an approach we should try to adopt ourselves today, as lengthening a garment’s life lowers its long-term environmental footprint and keeps us from needing to purchase anything new.
-See what I mean when the 7Rs of sustainable fashion are all interconnected?
+Repairing is one of the most important of the 7Rs of sustainable fashion.
+Lengthening a garment’s life lowers its long-term environmental footprint and keeps us from needing to purchase anything new.
+See what I mean when the 7Rs are all interconnected?